KPV

 Order KPV for research

-View product detailsReferences
+View product detailsFrequently asked questions

 - Brzoska T, et al. α-Melanocyte-stimulating hormone and related tripeptides: biochemistry, antiinflammatory and protective effects in vitro and in vivo.
 Endocr Rev. 2008;29(5):581-602.